Scott Auerbach

 Principal Research Interests:

 Modeling catalysts and materials for renewable energy applications is the focus of my research group.
 We are developing and applying simulation methods to model dynamics of zeolites, organic polymers and hybrid organic-inorganic nanoparticles.
-Our ultimate goal is to shed light on the physical chemistry of these systems, to assist in the design of new materials with advanced properies.
+Our ultimate goal is to shed light on the physical chemistry of these systems, to assist in the design of new materials with advanced properties.

 Proton Transfer in Fuel Cells